annleeli/annleeli.github.io/portfolio.md

 <a name="will"></a>
 [![Will's Graham Crackers](/rsc/will.jpg)](/rsc/outer-full.jpg "Click for full size")
 ## Will's Graham Crackers - Product Packaging Design | [PDF](/rsc/Product Packaging Design.pdf)
 Full product packing design for a fictional brand of crackers.
-Designed in Illustrator.
+ItDesigned is a sleeve-box designed in 2 pieces.
+Created in Illustrator.

 <a name="jmc"></a>
 ![JMC shirt](/rsc/jmc shirt.jpg)